 When the travel-lift came I disconnected the AC and returned the extension and key to the office.
 They raised Thetis and re-painted the places where she was supported.
 Then they moved her slowly to the launching “pool.”
 She was launched at 1145.

-At 1330 she was launched.
-After that I just made a trial run to verify that the engine and the charging system works.
+After Thetis was launched I just made a trial run to verify that the engine and the charging system worked.
 Then with the help of the travel lift assistants we moored her side-to the launching “pool”.
 Because the dinghy should not go into the water until tomorrow I will stay here.
 Tomorrow morning I will launch the dinghy test the outboard and then move to nearby Archangelos island for more tests and for rigging her mainsail and the small jib.

 I then tested the genset and the autopilot.
 Both were working well.
 I installed all the running sailing lines and organized the boat.